 - Is delivered to the patient’s home

-- Should not be opened or unsealed until needed
+- Should be opened or unsealed only when needed

-- Contains medicines that should be used only with instructions from a hospice nurse or doctor
+- Contains medicines that should be used only with instructions from a hospice care nurse or doctor

-- Is for hospice patients only.
-Do not let others use the medicines.
+- Is for your loved one only — don’t let others use the medicines

 Medicines in the Pack